Internal Audit: Be Ready For FDA Inspections

 Life science companies understand the FDA inspection process is a cornerstone towards ensuring safety and efficacy in products.
-When companies are prepared for inspections, it is easier for the FDA personnel to do their jobs of accessing information and assessing compliance.
+When companies conduct an internal audit and are prepared for inspections, it is easier for the FDA personnel to do their jobs of assessing compliance.
 Being prepared for inspections is not about cutting corners or feigning compliance, rather it is about everyone doing their part to ensure safety and efficacy.
 Patient safety is the top priority.

 True inspection preparedness supplements internal audits with a practiced inspection process and behavioral training for key personnel.

 Despite this knowledge, many organizations get bogged down in the day-to-day or get consumed by special projects.
 This results in inspection preparedness taking a back seat.
 For many medical device, biotech and pharmaceutical companies, inspection readiness becomes simply the internal audit program.